Introduction

 Sustainability: A Foundation for the Future

 Sustainability is about meeting present needs without jeopardizing the future.
-It’s a delicate balance between environmental protection, economic growth, and social fairness.
+It’s a delicate balance between environmental protection, economic growth, and fairness.

 In the context of the food industry, sustainability entails producing and consuming food in a way that: